jobrouter/typo3-base/Documentation/developer.rst

    .. important::

       Variables have to start with `{__`.
-Otherwise the variable resolvers are not called for this value.
+Otherwise the variable resolver is not called for a value.

 #.
 Register your event listener in :file:`Configuration/Services.yaml`